aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/loadformat/_index.md

 ---
 title: LoadFormat
 linktitle: LoadFormat
-second_title: Aspose.Words for Java API Reference
+second_title: Aspose.Words for Java
 description: Indicates the format of the document that is to be loaded in Java.
 type: docs
-weight: 381
+weight: 390
 url: /java/com.aspose.words/loadformat/
 ---